-- Discuss new symptoms with your healthcare professional.
-If you don't, cancer can be harder to find and treat. - Make an appointment with your healthcare professional quickly if you experience any of the following: feeling a lump in your breast, finding blood in your urine or feces, or developing new shortness of breath, a long-lasting cough, or coughing up blood.

-Ask your healthcare professional to screen for cancer so it can be found earlier.
+- Discuss new symptoms with your healthcare provider.
+If you don't, the cancer can be harder to find and treat. - Make an appointment with your healthcare provider quickly if you experience any of the following: feeling a lump in your breast; developing new shortness of breath, a long-lasting cough, or coughing up blood; or finding blood in your urine or feces. - Ask your healthcare provider to screen for cancer so it can be found earlier.